-Each college or unit of CUNY has an employee who has been designated as the Title IX Coordinator.
-This employee is responsible for compliance with Title IX of the Education Amendments of 1972, 20 U.S.C. chapter 38, which prohibits sex discrimination in education programs (including Title IX Sexual Harassment as it is defined above), New York State Law Article 129-B ("Enough is Enough") and other federal, state and local laws pertaining to sex discrimination and sexual misconduct.
-The Title IX Coordinator has overall responsibility for implementing this Policy, including overseeing the investigation of allegations of Sexual Misconduct at their college or unit (including Title IX Sexual Harassment matters and Non-Title IX Sexual Misconduct matters) and carrying out the other functions of that position set forth in this Policy.
+Each college or unit of CUNY has an employee who has been designated as the Title IX Coordinator.8 This employee is responsible for compliance with Title IX of the Education Amendments of 1972, 20 U.S.C. chapter 38, which prohibits sex discrimination in education programs (including Title IX Sexual Harassment as it is defined above), New York State Law Article 129-B ("Enough is Enough") and other federal, state and local laws pertaining to sex discrimination and sexual misconduct.
+The Title IX Coordinator has overall responsibility for implementing this Policy, including Title IX Sexual Harassment matters and Non-Title IX Sexual Misconduct at their college or unit (including Title IX Sexual Harassment matters and Non-Title IX Sexual Misconduct matters) and carrying out the other functions of that position set forth in this Policy.
 All Title IX Coordinators will receive annual training as required by Title IX, the Clery Act, Enough is Enough, and other civil rights laws.
-The name and contact information for all Title IX Coordinators at CUNY can be found on CUNY's dedicated Title IX website.
-Title IX Coordinator training obligations are discussed in Section XIII.
+The name and contact information for all Title IX Coordinators at CUNY can be found on CUNY's dedicated Title IX website.9 Title IX Coordinator training obligations are discussed in Section XIII.